Trump Told China To 'Go Ahead' With Prison Camps, Bolton Alleges In New Book

 The White House has sought to stop or delay that over what it calls concerns about the classification of some material.

+On Wednesday evening, the Justice Department filed a motion for an emergency restraining order against Bolton to block publication of his book.
+It requested a Friday hearing ahead of the book's scheduled release next Tuesday.

+Director of National Intelligence John Ratcliffe said the statement was part of his obligation to "protect the critical work of the Intelligence Community from any and all unauthorized disclosures."

-White House press secretary Kayleigh McEnany faulted Bolton on Wednesday because she said he reveals classified information in his book.
+White House press secretary Kayleigh McEnany faulted Bolton earlier on Wednesday because she said he reveals classified information in his book.

 "It's unacceptable.
 It has not gone through the review process, and that's where we currently stand," she said.

-Bolton and publisher Simon & Schuster said they concluded negotiating the version of the text that was scheduled for release on June 23, and copies of the book have been distributed to reviewers, including NPR's Ron Elving.
+Bolton and publisher Simon & Schuster said they concluded negotiating the version of the text that was scheduled for release on June 23, and copies of the book have been distributed to reviewers and distributors, including NPR's Ron Elving.
+In a statement Wednesday, the publisher called the filing "a frivolous, politically motivated exercise in futility" that "would accomplish nothing."

 Bipartisan lightning rod